amitdubeyomnifi/demo/README.md

-# demo
+# Demo
-This is demo repo for testing of github.
+This is a demo repo for testing of GitHub.